Heard of it?

 This is the largest and busiest of all the parks Disney operates and quite surprisingly, my least favorite.

-It has to do with timing.
+I think it has to do with timing.

 I would have loved it more if it hadn’t been so busy.